NothingFiner/Dark-Forest/readme.md

 ### Background

-The player is Onek, a shoggoform derelict AI unit tasked with protecting a city that ceased to exist aeons ago and lies drowned beneath the waves ov a dead, cold world.
+The player is Onek, a shoggoform derelict AI unit tasked with protecting a city that ceased to exist aeons ago and lies drowned beneath the waves of a dead, cold world.

 Humans have descended to your nameless domain to claim the secrets of your masters.
 You must pick them off one by one.
 Raising their fear until they abandon their foolish quest.